Linaro/lava/doc/dispatcher-design.rst

    to wasted effort with false positives and false negatives.

 Only use persistent deployments when essential and **always** take great care to avoid interfering with other tests.
+Users who deliberately or frequently interfere with other tests can have their submit privilege revoked.

 Disposable chroot deployments
 =============================